ambient-global/oft-transfer/README.md

 ## Setup
 - (Optional for security) Create a new throwaway private key and fund the address with Sol
 - Create a file called `privatekey.txt` at the top level directory with your Solana private key in base58 form
-- Modify the amount and Ethereum destination address in `main.ts`
+- Modify the amount and base destination address in `main.ts`

 ## Running
 Run the program with